-As lessor, the Council derecognises the asset and show this as a long-term debtor.
-Lease rentals receivable are apportioned between a charge for the acquisition of capital (applied to write down the lease debtor) and finance income - which is credited to the Financing and Investment Income section in the Comprehensive Income and Expenditure Statement.
+- which is credited to the Financing and Investment Income section in the Comprehensive Income and Expenditure Statement.
 The Code required this income to be treated as a capital receipt and therefore, it is reversed out via the Movement in Reserves Statement to the Capital Receipts Reserve.
 For finance leases that existed at 31st March 2010, regulations allow these capital receipts to remain credited to the Comprehensive Income and Expenditure Statement.

-14.2.
+15.2.
 Operating Leases